Piripi14/Gustav12/README.md

 - 👋 Hi, I’m @Gustavo
 - 👀 I’m interested in informatik
 - 🌱 I’m currently learning informatik
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on UTN
 - 📫 How to reach me gustavoariel12@icloud.com

 <!---